 Let us start our discussion of figs by talking about apples.
-In the Garden of Eden there were two fruit trees that Adam and Eve were not to eat from; according to Wikipedia, it is probable that they “became” apple trees during the Renaissance.
+In the Garden of Eden, there were two fruit trees that Adam and Eve did not eat from; according to Wikipedia, it is probable that they “became” apple trees during the Renaissance.
 I would like to make the case for them being fig trees; after all, what did they sew together to cover their shame, fig leaves.
 Most of this is a retake of a sermon I heard several years ago that used figs as a metaphor for the church/religion.
 The preacher made the point that where figs are mentioned just insert the idea of “religion.”
 I will not cover all of the references to figs and I am not sure all of them fit neatly into that box but let’s take a look at a few of them.

 Genesis 3:7 Adam and Eve disobey and instead of trying to get back to God they cover themselves in fig leaves and people have been doing that ever since.

-The phrase “under his own vine and fig tree” is found several places in Scripture and can be a symbol of Israel being at peace but both of those plants are symbols for the church.
+The phrase “under his own vine and fig tree” is found in several places in Scripture and can be a symbol of Israel being at peace but both of those plants are symbols for the church.
 Ex.
 1 Kings4: 25, 2 Kings 18:31

 John 1: 48 – Philip was under his fig tree and when he was called to come to meet Jesus.

 Finally, the story of Jesus cursing the fig tree because it has no fruit and it dies.
 Ex.
 Mark 11